ikuhamada/state-setup/README.md

-This is the STATE code.
+This is a part of  the STATE example for the CMD workshop.

 To set up the environment for the hands-on in the CMD workshop, execute the following command in the home directory: